 George Cook – Co-Founder of Capital Soccer, George has a long and successful list of coaching accomplishments in his soccer career.
 After graduating from Castleton State College, where he captained the team in 1993, he began his collegiate coaching career at his alma mater.
 Then, in 2003, he became an assistant coach with the University of Vermont women’s team, eventually becoming the program’s interim Head Coach in 2006.
 Prior to coaching in college, George was one of Vermont’s most successful high school coaches at Montpelier High School.
 There, his teams earned two trips to the state title match, and he was named Vermont State Soccer Large School Coach of the Year in 2000.
 He has coached both boys and girls teams with Capital Soccer Club since co-founding it in 2001, developing numerous players who went on to compete at the college level.
 Growing up in Manchester, CT, he played club soccer for the renowned Oakwood Soccer Club, one of the top club programs in the US, and later joined the staff at his former club.
 He holds a USSF “A” License and NSCAA Premier Badge.
 He also earned his Master’s Degree Educational Leadership from the University of Vermont, and is currently the Community Based Learning Program Coordinator at U-32 High School.
 George lives in Montpelier with his wife, Carrie, and their two children, Cameron and Alex.

 Eric Bagley – Eric is one of Capital’s longest-serving staff members, having joined the program in 2002.
 Since then he has coached numerous successful teams for the club, and established himself as one of the premier coaches in the area.
-As one of Central Vermont’s most successful high school coaches, he has taken the Montpelier HS Girls team to new heights in his ten year tenure as head coach.
+As one of Vermont’s most successful high school coaches, he took the Montpelier High School Girls program to new heights in his eleven years running the program compiling a 129-39-14 record along with winning two State Championships.
 Along the way, he has garnered recognition as the 2007 Vermont High School Large School Coach of the Year, 2011 Division II Coach of the year, and was named Capital Division Coach of the Year three times.
 Eric holds an Advanced National Diploma from the NSCAA, and a USSF National “D” License.

 Don Haddox.
 Originally from northern Ohio, Coach Haddox moved to Vermont in 2003, where he has coached the Harwood Union HS boys team for the past nine seasons.
 In that time, his high school teams have earned one Vermont Division II State Championship, one State Runner-up, and four additional final four appearances, and he has been recognized as the Capital League Coach of the Year three times.
 He joined Capital SC’s staff in 2009, receiving the Club’s “Impact Award” in 2013, and also serves as a head coach in Vermont’s Olympic Development Program.
 Before arriving in Vermont, Don played youth soccer in Ohio for AC Puma and Internationals Soccer Club before moving into the collegiate ranks to star at the DIII Top-20 program Hiram College (after a short stint at national powerhouse University of Akron) where he was twice named captain and recognized on the All-Conference team.
 After college he played three years in the Lake Erie Semi-Pro League with GFS and the Cleveland Caps.
 He holds his Master’s Degree in Chemical Engineering from Akron, and has earned his National “D” License from the USSF, an NSCAA National Diploma and an NSCAA Level 1 Goalkeeping Diploma.
 Don works full-time as an engineer for the VT Agency of Natural Resources and lives in Waterbury with his wife (and fellow Capital SC Senior Staff) Stephanie.

 John Dellipriscoli.
 Originally from Montpelier, John played for Montpelier High School where he was a two-time all-state performer and the 2004 Capital League Player of the Year.
 After high school, John went on to play NCAA Division 1 soccer at Manhattan College in the Bronx, NY.
 As a Jasper he was a three-time MAAC All-Academic performer and captained the team his senior year.
-After earning a B.A. in Economics from Manhattan, John moved to Tulsa, OK as an Americorps member in the Lasallian Volunteers program.
+After earning a B.A. in Economics and International Studies from Manhattan, John moved to Tulsa, OK as an Americorps member in the Lasallian Volunteers program.
 In Tulsa, he was the athletic director of San Miguel Middle School and an assistant coach for the nationally ranked Bishop Kelley High School girls’ varsity soccer team, winning a 5A state championship in 2011.
 After serving two years in Tulsa, John moved to San Francisco, CA where he attended the University of San Francisco.
-At USF, he served as a graduate assistant coach for the men’s soccer team and was also a staff coach for SoccerInsight.
+At USF, he served as a volunteer graduate assistant for the men’s soccer program and was also a staff coach for SoccerInsight.
 In May 2013, he earned his M.A. in International and Development Economics and currently works full-time as an economist at Economic & Policy Resources, Inc. in Williston, VT.
-John holds a USSF National “D” License and has been a long time summer camp and clinic coach for Capital Soccer, as well as a former player for the VASL men’s team.
-This is his first year as a staff coach.
+John holds a USSF National “C” License and has been a staff coach for Capital Soccer since 2013, as well as a player for the Capital men’s team.
+He also is currently the head coach of the Montpelier High School girls’ varsity soccer program and has been since 2015.